Aéroports Côte d’Azur becomes first carbon-neutral airport group in France

 Acting beyond direct emissions

 “Today, Golfe de Saint-Tropez airport is fully equipped to absorb all of its residual emissions, but also to go further and to offset a part of the emissions from aircraft in flight, for which we are not directly responsible.
 To us, it makes sense to take the broadest and most efficient action as possible, because we are one link in the air transport chain.
 Absorbing as much as possible, but also preparing the fuels of the future, are the best ways of conserving our region and pursuing our activities that are essential to its reputation and vitality”,

 concludes Franck Goldnadel.

-In addition to the actions it has taken on air quality, Golfe de Saint-Tropez airport has also launched operations in favour of the broader natural ecosystem.
+In addition to the airport hydrogen actions it has taken on air quality, Golfe de Saint-Tropez airport has also launched operations in favour of the broader natural ecosystem.
 The replacement of CCTV cameras with infrared cameras has made it possible to switch off the powerful spotlights that were to protect the security of the site at night.
 Without this artificial light, and with the silence produced by closing the runways at night, local bird life is able to enjoy the calm it needs.
 Along the same lines, the measures taken to protect the plants, wildlife and the entire environment in the immediate vicinity of the airport will be stepped up under the terms of a partnership agreement with the “Aéro Biodiversité” NGO.